 The group performs at various events such as the School Committee Meetings, Pep Rallies, and School Concerts, and plays a variety of Jazz standards and modern classics.
 Members must be proficient on a recognized Jazz band instrument, be able to read music well, and be available for all rehearsals.
 The band is directed by Wayne Naus, a retired Berklee Professor.
 For more details, please see Ms. Richard.

 ADVISOR: Ms. Kelly (in the Main Office - email@example.com)

 WHEN WE MEET: Every Friday - 8:15am-8:45am - Auditorium

 Key Club is a student-led, all-inclusive, volunteer-based club sponsored by the Lower Cape Cod Kiwanis Club.
 We strive to better our community and have a lot of fun doing so!
-The Monomoy Key Club was chartered in June of 2016 and this will only be our second school year as an official club.
+The Monomoy Key Club was chartered in June of 2016.
 Some of our club projects include: organizing a fall festival event, acting as volunteers for local events, writing cards to various people/organizations, and gathering clothing/food/supplies for those in need.
-In the Spring of 2017, thirteen Key Club members attended the District Educational Conference (DECON) for a weekend where they learned about the work other Key Clubs are doing and gathered ideas for the upcoming school year!
-We hope through some fundraising of our own that we are able to attend again this Spring 2018.
+We attend the District Educational Conference (DECON) for a weekend where we learn about the work other Key Clubs are doing and gather ideas for the upcoming school year!
 We have a lot of fun while striving to better our community.
 Come join us and click the link to learn more: https://www.keyclub.org/

 MOCK TRIAL TEAM